DanSM-5/EasyTagProject/README.md

 # EasyTagProject
-EasyTag is an application to help to identify rooms using QR codes.
+EasyTag is a room management web application that helps to identify rooms using QR codes.

-You can try the site by visiting theeasytag.com

 Instructions to run the application locally